neburtron/Lord-Game/README.md

 2 - Saves
 From there I am going to focus on save data.
 This is a pretty narritive focused game where what happens is generated as you go.
 Saving your stuff is pretty important.
 This is going to take some time, while rewriting Conversation.py I had saving in mind and know how user interactions through that script are going to happen.

+Prompts are going to be saved in Saves/{save}/Prompts, and this is going to include unused prompts, saved as Prompts.json, and used prompts as Prompts{turn number}.json.

 I'm also focusing on trying to make this script more accessible and whatnot for people who are not myself.
 I've spent hours and hours on this readme and I started from scratch this morning.
 I think people have seen this thing, and although I think the comments I've got in my code are pretty clear, the more fundamental, planning and instructions have not been good for a while.
 I'm gonna make this shorter too.
 I know it's way too long.